Empress Ma Xiuying of Ming Dynasty — A Virtuous Queen and Her Great Love Story

 Jade Board of Ming Dynasty Decorated with Mountains and Rivers' Pattern — Shanghai Museum (Photo by Dongmaiying)

-Large numbers of civilians spontaneously attended her seeing-off funeral.
+Large numbers of civilians spontaneously attended her funeral procession.

 Nearly all the officials and civilians cried for her, let alone her beloved husband and other family members.

-After her death, Emperor Zhu Yuanzhang hadn't nominated another queen.
+After her death, Emperor Zhu Yuanzhang did not nominate another queen.

 Over a decade later, he passed away and was buried with his beloved wife.

-Their mausoleum, the Xiaoling of Ming, is located in Nanjing city and is intact.
+Their mausoleum, the Xiaoling of Ming, is located in Nanjing city and remains intact.

-Rich and poor, dangerous and stable, life and death, they have never been separated from when she married him.
+Rich and poor, danger and stability, life and death—they have never been apart since she married him.

 The Mausoleum of Emperor Zhu Yuanzhang and Empress Ma — Ming Xiao Ling in Nanjing City